 The majority of the fruit in this category are hybrids, and they're often classified together with sweet lemons, which are also hybrids.
-This lime tree has a non-acidic pulp and juice, and it's similar to non-sweet limes but with a bit less citron ancestry.
+This lime tree has a non-acidic pulp and juice, similar to non-sweet limes but with little citron ancestry.

-The Indian sweet lime, Palestine sweet lime, limes limetta, and lumia fruit are all examples of sweet limes.
-Because they are so similar in size, look, aen taste, only professionals can distinguish the difference between sweet limes and sweet lemons.
+The Indian sweet lime, Palestine sweet lime, limes Limetta, and Lumia fruit are all sweet limes.
+Because they are so similar in size, look, and taste, only professionals can distinguish between sweet limes and sweet lemons.

-The description of sweet limes in literature and even in certain nurseries that grow them can be quite similar to that of sweet lemons, making it difficult to tell the two apart.
+The description of sweet limes in literature and even in certain nurseries that grow them can be quite similar to sweet lemons, making it difficult to tell the two apart.

 11. Finger Limes

 Finger limes are distinguished by their elongated fruit, which differs from limes' typical round or spherical shape.
 The Australian finger lime, often known as caviar lime, is one of the most well-known finger lime kinds.
 It grows on the coastal border region of southeast Queensland and New South Wales, Australia, and has a tiny thorny shrub.

 The finger lime fruit is edible and is gaining popularity as a commercial crop.
 The finger lime's peel is similar to conventional limes, but the flesh has a distinct flavour.
 It has a tinge of grapefruit flavour and a tartness similar to lemon.

 Many names, including seedless lime, Bearss lime, and Tahiti lime, know the Persian lime.
 This lime's fruit is a cross between key limes and lemons.
 Persian limes have smaller fruits than conventional Eureka lemons but larger than Key limes.
 The Persian lime has a thin, smooth rind on the outside.